keruzu/php_deploy/README.md

 # Example CodeDeploy IaC

+Caveats:
+This is NOT for production use.
+* There are hardcoded secrets
+* Configuration should be managed in SSM Parameter Store or other areas
+* No KMS controls (what????)
+* No logging / monitoring of deploy

 # Terraform Infrastructure Deployment
 To deploy the infrastructure into an AWS account, assumes the following:
 1. AWS account already created